OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/grouping_components/parallel_group.rst

     :noindex:

-If you use both :code:`min_procs/max_procs` and :code:`proc_weights`, it can become less obvious what the resulting process allocation will be, so you may want to stick to just using one or the other.
+If you use both :code:`min_procs/max_procs` and :code:`proc_weight`, it can become less obvious what the resulting process allocation will be, so you may want to stick to just using one or the other.
-The algorithm used for the allocation starts, assuming that the number of processes is greater or equal to the number of subsystems, by assigning the :code:`min_procs` for each subsystem.
+The algorithm used for the allocation starts, assuming that the number of processes is greater than or equal to the number of subsystems, by assigning the :code:`min_procs` for each subsystem.
 It then adds any remaining processes to subsystems based on their weights, being careful not to exceed their specified :code:`max_procs`, if any.